 We’d wager most people think of coaches in the context of sports – Vince Lombardi, Phil Jackson and Pat Summit.
 These are some of the greatest coaches in the history of sports, but coaches exist in every profession.
 Simply put, a coach (in any context) helps people, teams, and organizations perform better.

 The same is true for Agile Velocity (AV) Coaches.
 AV Agile coaches help organizations by accelerating their adoption of Agile methods in order to better achieve their business objectives.
-Coaches use our Path To Agility® framework to prioritize the business outcomes, identify, and coach to build the capabilities necessary to enable those results.
+Coaches use Path To Agility® to prioritize the business outcomes, identify, and coach to build the capabilities necessary to enable those results.

 Agile Coaching to Levels

 Building new capabilities is hard.
 It takes time and it will be met with resistance.
-Having a consistent, repeatable, proven framework is how AV Agile Coaches are able to get results.
+Having a consistent, repeatable, proven approach is how AV Agile Coaches are able to get results.
 The Path to Agility® breaks down a business into three levels, each of which has a set of capabilities to master in order to achieve the targeted business outcomes.
 They are responsible for working with leaders, teams, and individuals at all three levels to instill the desired capabilities.
 They focus on business results, not just process change.